 Don’t open your doors to the public for showings until you take these extra precautions!

-If you’re selling your Santa Barbara home and planning an open house in the near future, or if your house will be vacant during its sale, I have 10 tips designed to prevent burglary.
+If you’re selling your Santa Barbara home and planning an open house in the near future, or if your house will be vacant during its sale, I offer 10 tips for preventing burglary.
 A burglary is committed every 20 seconds in this country, with nearly 1.6 million such crimes nationwide every year, according to the FBI’s 2015 Crime in the United States report.
 Don’t become a victim yourself.
 Follow these anti-burglary tips:

 - Maintain your property.
 Thieves may think an unkempt home is abandoned and, therefore, it becomes an easy target.